I’ve been absent for a few weeks now on this blog and this is for a number of reasons.

 I actually have a marketing major from university (which I don’t currently use- shock horror) but I can say that blogging has helped me put useful skills and knowledge into practice.
 I’ve learnt a fair bit about SEO and a lot about content creation and social media management.
 I’ve been able to utilize important tools such as Google Analytics and Pinterest to enhance blog traffic.

-I’ve also learnt a lot about graphic design (Canvas Canvas Canvas) and photography to enhance my images.
+I’ve also learnt a lot about graphic design (Canvas is your best friend) and photography to enhance my images.
 These are useful skills that I don’t encounter in my full-time day job.

 You can really enhance your communication and people skills as you engage with other bloggers and brands.
 You can learn a lot about influencer and affiliate marketing.